triton-inference-server/tutorials/Quick_Deploy/vLLM/README.md

 tritonserver --model-store=model_repository
 ```

-Upon successful start of the server, you should see the following at the end of the logs.
+Upon successful start of the server, you should see the following at the end of the output.

 ```
 I0901 23:39:08.729123 1 grpc_server.cc:2451] Started GRPCInferenceService at 0.0.0.0:8001